 Student appeals for late registration, late payment of tuition and fees, and refunds of tuition upon withdrawal after the refund deadline are referred to the University Fee Appeals Committee.
 In order to be considered, requests for refunds and other appeal actions must be submitted within six months after the end of the semester to which the refund or appeal action is applicable.
 Requests submitted after the deadline will not be considered.

-All appeals must be submitted in writing or by email utilizing the Fee Appeals Form (pdf).
-The appeal form with supporting documentation should be submitted to Student Accounts, Bldg 20E, or emailed to email@example.com.
+All appeals must be submitted in writing or by email utilizing the Fee Appeal Form (pdf).
+The appeal form with supporting documentation should be submitted to Student Accounts, Bldg 20E, or emailed to firstname.lastname@example.org.
 Failure to provide adequate supporting documentation will result in a delay of the appeal.
 An appeal for refund of tuition and fees requires that the student be officially withdrawn from the course (or courses) prior to being reviewed by the Fee Appeals Committee.

 Appeals are reviewed for the existence of extenuating circumstances that may have prevented the student from meeting his/her obligations in a timely fashion.
 The following circumstances may warrant approval of the appeal; however success of the appeal rests on the facts in each individual case: